Create Blueprints with Foundry

 Create and customize cloud infrastructure templates step-by-step

-Once these sections have been defined, you can proceed to .
+Once these sections have been defined, you can proceed to Preview and Create your Blueprint.

 Configure Content